TSinha2/Rubik-Cube-Solver/README.md

 A simple Rubik's Cube Solver made using Python [Work in Progress] .

-This repository consists of "cube.py" -- a class to represent a 3x3 Rubik's Cube; "solver.py" -- outputs the beginner method solution, using the previously mentioned Cube class, described on the <a href='https://ruwix.com/the-rubiks-cube/how-to-solve-the-rubiks-cube-beginners-method/'>Ruwix</a> website.
+This repository consists of the following files:
+- "cube.py" -- a class to represent a 3x3 Rubik's Cube;
+- "solver.py" -- outputs the beginner method solution, using the previously mentioned Cube class, described on the <a href='https://ruwix.com/the-rubiks-cube/how-to-solve-the-rubiks-cube-beginners-method/'>Ruwix</a> website.

-Note that the solver is fully functional, and its usage is described below:
+- "face_id.py" -- uses the opencv library to get the state of the Rubik Cube (to be used by solver)
+- "new_disp.py" -- use Custom TKinter to make a Rubik's Cube Solver.

+# Headless implementation
 ```
 from cube import Cube
 from solver import Solver